research-ag/icrcX/icrc-84.md

 If the requested `Amount` is smaller than the Token parameter `min_withdrawal` then `Err = AmountBelowMinimum` is returned.

-If the the downstream call to the ICRC-1 ledger fails with an async error then `Err = CallLedgerError` is returned.
+If the downstream call to the ICRC-1 ledger fails with an async error then `Err = CallLedgerError` is returned.
 The accompanying text message should indicate the actual async error that happened.

 Otherwise the `Ok` variant is returned.